Walies History, Family Crest & Coats of Arms

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Walies have been found, including Wall, Walls, Wale, Walles and others.

 Early Notables of the Walies family (pre 1700)

 Distinguished members of the family include Sir Thomas Wale (1303-1352), an English soldier and co-founder of the Knight of the Garter; William de Wall, the knight who accompanied Strongbow; Saint John Wall, O.F.M., (1620-1679), an English Catholic Franciscan friar, apprehended under suspicion of being a party to the Titus Oates plot, was executed and later honored...
-Another 55 words (4 lines of text) are included under the topic Early Walies Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Walies family to Ireland

 Some of the Walies family moved to Ireland, but this topic is not covered in this excerpt.